Jonathan Biss: Career

 Biss made his New York recital debut in 2000 at the 92nd Street Y. In early 2001, he performed with the New York Philharmonic under the baton of Kurt Masur.
 His European career was launched in 2002 when he became the first American to be selected as a BBC New Generation Artist, winning a Borletti-Buitoni Trust Award the following year.
 He made his recital debut at Carnegie Hall in January 2011.

 He has appeared with the foremost U.S. orchestras, including the Los Angeles and New York Philharmonics; the Boston, Chicago, and San Francisco Symphonies; and the Cleveland and Philadelphia Orchestras.
 Biss is a frequent guest soloist in Europe, where he has appeared with the London Philharmonic Orchestra, the BBC Symphony Orchestra, and the London Symphony Orchestra, as well as the Amsterdam Concertgebouw, the Rotterdam Philharmonic, Oslo Philharmonic, Swedish Radio Symphony Orchestra, Budapest Festival Orchestra, Staatskapelle Berlin, Staatskapelle Dresden, Gewandhausorchester Leipzig and the Deutsches Symphonie-Orchester Berlin.
 An enthusiastic performer of chamber music, Biss has appeared with renowned artists such as Uchida, Fleisher, Richard Goode, Midori, and Kim Kashkashian.

 Biss at NPR studios in Washington, D.C.

 In 2010, Biss was appointed to the piano faculty as Neubauer Family Chair at his alma mater, the Curtis Institute of Music.
 As part of his teaching career, Biss became the first classical musician to partner with Coursera.
 Together they created Exploring Beethoven's Piano Sonatas, a free video course on several of Beethoven's most famous sonatas.
 The course has reached more than 150,000 students in more than 185 countries.
 He will continue to add lectures until he covers all the sonatas.

-Throughout his career, Biss has been particularly noted for his immersive focus on single composers.
+Biss has concentrated on single composers.
 In 2011, on Beethoven's birthday, he released the eBook Beethoven's Shadow, a 19,000-word meditation on the art of performing Beethoven's piano sonatas.
 Biss was the first classical musician to be commissioned to write a Kindle eBook.
 In January 2012, the record label Onyx released the first of Biss's recordings of Beethoven's piano sonatas.
 It was the first of nine discs to be released over as many years.
 Biss dedicated his 2012–13 season to Robert Schumann, declaring himself "a fanatic for every note Schumann wrote."
 The project was titled "Schumann: Under the Influence" and explored Schumann's influences and his legacy.
 Biss performed a series of concerts internationally with pieces by Schumann's predecessors such as Mozart, Beethoven, and Purcell, and composers who have been influenced by his music such as Leoš Janáček, Alban Berg and contemporary composers György Kurtág and Timo Andres.
 As part of the project, Biss wrote the Kindle Single eBook A Pianist Under the Influence.
 The work explains Biss's lifelong, intense, multi-layered relationship with Schumann's music and was excerpted in Slate.
 Biss also released an album of Schumann and Dvořák with Elias String Quartet.